d99kris/cpuusage/README.md

 Technical Details
 =================
-Refer to [DESIGN.md](DESIGN.md) for design and implementation details.
+Refer to [ext/README.md](/ext/README.md) for details on the external components used by cpuusage.

 License
 =======